Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Topological Stacks

+\begin{thm} If $\X$ and $\Y$ are topological stacks with $\Y \simeq \left[\h\right]$ with $\h_0$ and $\h_1$ compact Hausdorff\footnote{Noohi claimed that this works without assuming the Hausdorff condition and working with compactly generated spaces (the monocoreflective hull of $\ch$ in $\T$), however, his proof seems to have a gap without this Hausdorff assumption; within it, it is (implicitly) assumed that the product of a (non-Hausdorff) compact space with a compactly generated space is compactly generated, but a non-Hausdorff compact space is not necessarily locally compact (in the sense that each point has a neighborhood base of compact sets).}, then $\Map\left(\Y,\X\right)$ is a topological stack. \end{thm}

-It appears that when $\Y$ does not satisfy this rather rigid compactness condition, that this may fail.
-However, Noohi also proved that when $\Y$ is instead locally compact, then $\Map\left(\Y,\X\right)$ is at least paratopological:
+It appears that when $\Y$ does not satisfy this rather rigid compactness condition, that this may fail (however, we will shortly release the condition for the arrow space).
+Noohi also proved that when $\Y$ is instead locally compact, then $\Map\left(\Y,\X\right)$ is at least paratopological:

-\begin{thm}\cite{NoohiM} If $\X$ and $\Y$ are paratopological stacks with $\Y \cong \left[\h\right]$ such that $\h_0$ and $\h_1$ are locally compact, then $\Map\left(\Y,\X\right)$ is a paratopological stack. \end{thm}
+\begin{thm}\cite{NoohiM} If $\X$ and $\Y$ are paratopological stacks with $\Y \simeq \left[\h\right]$ such that $\h_0$ and $\h_1$ are locally compact, then $\Map\left(\Y,\X\right)$ is a paratopological stack. \end{thm}